kleinbottle/swanlotus/content/blogs/using-font-awesome/using-font-awesome.md

 But how wrong I was!
 It cost me a week in time just to investigate and meet the single source document requirement, let alone the Font Awesome icons.
 In the end, though, [slogging and slugging it out](https://idioms.thefreedictionary.com/slog%2Fslug+it+outslogging), I managed the feat.
 I am sure you don't want to hear about it."

-He knew my weakness---_I crave the thing denied_---and used it to tease me.
-So, I had to coax and cajole Sol to narrate to me yet another of his [scriptorial](https://www.lexico.com/definition/scriptorial) escapades, leaving out no essential clue so, that I could track his mental trajectory and experience for myself [the thrill of the chase](https://www.collinsdictionary.com/dictionary/english/the-thrill-of-the-chase).
+Sol knew my weakness---_I crave the thing denied_---and used it to tease me.
+So, I had to coax and cajole Sol to narrate to me yet another of his [scriptorial](https://www.lexico.com/definition/scriptorial) escapades, leaving out no essential clue, so that I could track his mental trajectory and experience for myself [the thrill of the chase](https://www.collinsdictionary.com/dictionary/english/the-thrill-of-the-chase).
 Exuding the essence of amicability, Sol agreed to treat me to another of his tales of cerebral sleuthing.

 ## Font Awesome and Unicode real-estate